rescueDev/nodejs-ex-ejs/README.md

 # Simple project using NodeJs, Express, EJS, Sequelize

 ## Add user submitting a form in home page, render users list in /users page.
-## Add product associated to a user.
+## Add products associated to a user.

 Before running please install dependencies with: